KxSystems/docs/docs/wp/disaster-floods/index.md

 This project focuses on six states within the US, over a period of 10 years.
 Data was taken from ~800 gauge sites, between July 2009 and June 2019.
 Not all gauge sites had continuous historical data over the period, but all the available data for each site was used.

 The six states were: New Jersey, Nebraska, South Carolina, New York, South Dakota, and Virginia.
-A primary reason for choosing these states, was that each exhibits ==they exhibit== similar climate and landscape ==to one another==.
-Focusing on similar geographies helped to ensure that the models produced were precise ==what do you mean by precise in this context? you mean the models produced precise predictions?
-Or models were precise for this specific type of climate and geography? how do similar geographies help with that - not an expert but I would think you want variability in the data if the model is to be general?==.
+A primary reason for choosing these states, was that they exhibit similar climate and landscape to one another.
+Climate and landscape play a major role in predicting floods, meaning that building a model to predict flood forcasting for the entire US would be extremely difficult as the climates and landscapes vary dramatically between locations.
+After discussions with hydrologists at USGS, it was decided that focusing on a subset of areas with similar geographies would help to ensure that the models being produced, created meaningful results that could be used in a real world scenario.

 Required datasets and providers: